rozek/node-red-contrib-reusable-flows/README.md

 The typical workflow of designing and using "reusable flows" is as follows (individual features will be explained in the following sections):

 1. drag a `reusable-in` node from the palette onto your workspace and open the configuration editor by double-clicking on it
-2. enter a descriptive name for this node and choose its scope (new `reusable-in` node are `local` by default)
+2. enter a descriptive name for this node and choose its scope (new `reusable-in` nodes are `local` by default)
 3. if desired, add any nodes you need in order to implement the new reusable flow
 4. then drag a `reusable-out` node from the palette onto your workspace and make sure that this node is directly or indirectly connected to the `reusable-in` node created before
 5. add more `reusable-out` nodes for the `reusable-in` as needed (but don't forget to select different output positions and - if need be - different output labels)